The Words (film): Themes

 The script includes several references to writer Ernest Hemingway.
 Rory and Dora view a commemorative plaque to Hemingway during their Paris honeymoon.
 The plot device of Celia leaving her husband's manuscript in a leather satchel on a train is reminiscent of a similar episode in Hemingway's life, when his first wife Hadley left a briefcase containing all of his writings up to 1922 on a train; the manuscripts were never recovered.
 Roger Ebert points out the similarity between the name of the character "The Old Man" and Hemingway's novel The Old Man and the Sea, and the commonality of the name Dora among the wives of novelists.

-Allegations of similarity to German novel
+Allegations of similarity to Swiss novel

 According to some Swiss newspapers, the plot of The Words is similar to that of the 2004 novel Lila Lila by Martin Suter (made into the German film Lila, Lila released in 2009), which is also about a young unsuccessful author who discovers an old manuscript, is pushed by his girlfriend into publishing it, becomes enormously successful, is later confronted by an old man who is (or in that case, knows) the original author, and then publishes a second book about how this all happened.

 Brian Klugman and Lee Sternthal say that they knew nothing of Suter, his work, or Lila Lila.
 They had the idea and began writing The Words in 1999, years before Lila Lila was published.
 Together they attended the 2000 Sundance Screenwriter's Lab with their original screenplay.